Skip to main content

 |

-Some use cases require location access even when the app is in the background.
-In such cases, you'll need to configure both iOS and Android platforms appropriately.
-The SDK supports this scenario, but platform permissions and services must be correctly set up for it to work.
+Some use cases require location access when the app is in the background.
+To enable this, configure both iOS and Android platforms with the appropriate permissions and services.

-We recommend enabling background location support if your application includes features like recording, navigation, or content download (especially for maps, which can be quite large and may take a while to fetch).
+Enable background location support for features like recording, navigation, or content download (maps can be large and take time to fetch).

-On iOS, you will need to update your Info.plist to request permission for background location access.
+Update your Info.plist to request permission for background location access:

 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>